Florence Signaigo Wagner: Biography

 Florence Signaigo was born in Birmingham, Michigan, on February 18, 1919 and grew up in Highland Park.
 Her first botanical interest focused on red algae.

-She studied at the College of William & Mary (B.A.
-Philosophy), and the University of Michigan (M.A.
-Latin American studies), before receiving a Ph.D. from the University of California, Berkeley.
+She studied at the College of William & Mary (BA Philosophy), and the University of Michigan (MA Latin American studies), before receiving a PhD from the University of California, Berkeley.
 Her doctoral dissertation, under the phycologist George Frederik Papenfuss, was titled, Contributions to the Morphology of the Delesseriaceae.
 Florence Signaigo Wagner" (1954).
 She graduated in 1952, and published her thesis as a paper, in which she described the new genus Marionella, named for her landlady, the Berkeley embryologist and cytologist Marion Elizabeth Stilwell Cave (1904–1995).

 After marrying a fellow graduate student, she moved with him to Michigan in 1951 and they both joined the University of Michigan.

 She was employed as a botanist in Tunja, Colombia, and at the University of Michigan as a research scientist for more than five decades.
 Although known as a researcher, she also undertook field work collecting specimens.
 Her international identifier on the International Plant Names Index is 31701-1.
 As is usual in botany, she is listed as an abbreviation rather than using her full name when quoted or mentioned: F.S.
 Wagner.